chozabu/RetroJumpingCube/README.txt

-RS .6 Example Plugin
+RS .6 Jumping Cube
 ==================

-This is somewhat based on the VOIP plugin.

-Simplified to make it easier to see how things work.
+This is another retroshare Game, similar to jumpingcube - see kjumpingcube